 In advanced glaucoma, vision can be severely restricted and you will need a formal assessment to see if you meet the minimum vision requirements to legally drive.
-Unfortunately, vision lost from glaucoma cannot be recovered but with treatment further vision loss can be prevented.
+Unfortunately, vision lost from glaucoma cannot be recovered.

 There are a number of low-vision services and devices that can help you make the most of your remaining vision.
 Anyone who has significant vision loss should be referred to a low-vision specialist in order to assist them with their ability to perform daily tasks.